arnold-c/OutbreakDetection/manuscript/manuscript.typ

 RDTs for measles are expected to be less expensive than ELISAs, which could lead to overall savings in surveillance systems at a given testing rate, and/or may allow for higher testing rates for the same or lower cost in resource limited settings @brownRapidDiagnosticTests2020.
 However, if it is expected that the noise is dynamic and substantially larger in magnitude than the target infection ($gt.eq Lambda (4)$), imperfect tests cannot overcome their accuracy limitations through higher testing rates, seeing values at or below 80% accuracy, relative to 93% achieved with perfect tests.
 This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.
 Under extremely high dynamical noise levels ($gt.eq Lambda (6)$), the relative paucity of true outbreak periods to non-outbreak periods creates a severely imbalanced data set (c.
-14% of the time series is within an outbreak period), such that distinguishing between a target-disease's outbreak and those of other pathogens becomes an exceedingly difficult task, and increasing testing rates can actually worsen the problem through an increased opportunity for false positive results.
+14% of the time series is within an outbreak period), such that distinguishing between a target disease's outbreak and those of other pathogens becomes an exceedingly difficult task, and increasing testing rates can actually worsen the problem through an increased opportunity for false positive results.

 Surveillance is used to inform action @worldhealthorganizationSurveillanceEmergencies2024.
 What actions are taken depend upon the constraints imposed, and the values held, within a particular surveillance context.